-Manufacturing plants can be very hot places or they can be out doors and cold.
-In hot environments care needs to be taken that the water supplied to the shower does not over heat.
-In cold environments a shower could potentially fail due to frozen water.
-In either case this could be construed as a failure on the companies part to provide sufficient safety equipment.
+Manufacturing plants can be very hot places or they can be outdoors and cold.
+In hot environments, care needs to be taken that the water supplied to the shower does not overheat.
+In cold environments, a shower could potentially fail due to frozen water.
+In either case this could be construed as a failure on the company's part to provide sufficient safety equipment.
 As such either frost protection or self draining showers may be required.

-1- An person suffering from a chemical burn may have impaired vision.
+1- A person suffering from a chemical burn may have impaired vision.

 2- In the event of a disaster could clouds of smoke, dust or gas impeded visibility?

-3- In outdoors setting could weather such as fog or night time working impeded visibility?
+3- In outdoors setting could weather such as fog or night time working impede visibility?

 4- Could normal operating processes restrict visibility?